How much does healthcare really cost in France?

-What are the healthcare costs in France?
+How much does healthcare really cost in France?
 Unlike the headlines you may have read, French state healthcare is not actually completely free.
-Even once you’ve managed to get your famous Carte Vitale and even if you have great supplementary insurance being provided by your employer, you may still have to pay some out-of-pocket charges.
+Even once you’ve managed to get your famous Carte Vitale and even if you have great supplementary insurance being provided by your employer, you may still need to cover some out-of-pocket charges.
 So it’s essential to ensure you understand what you’ll be charged, how much you’ll get back through state healthcare coverage and whether or not your supplementary health insurance fully covers you.

 How much does the French state cover of your healthcare costs?